|Date and times||

 - Appreciate how these professional standards are being adopted in a broad range of global contexts to support the development of world-class education;

 - Have explored examples of successful strategic leadership in relation to the development of high quality teaching;

 - Have considered the opportunities to enhance the quality of teaching within their own contexts.

-Kathryn joined the HEA in 2012 and prior to assuming the position of Head of Global Partnerships was an Academic Lead within the Accreditation, Recognition and Reward team.
-Kathryn has experience of not only leading the Academy’s institutional accreditation service but also of working directly with institutions in both the UK and internationally to support the design and development of staff development schemes for those who teach and support learning.
+Kathryn joined the Higher Education Academy in 2012, before it merged to form Advance HE in March 2018.
+Prior to assuming the position of Head of Global Partnerships was an Academic Lead within the Accreditation, Recognition and Reward team.
+Kathryn has experience of not only leading the organisation’s institutional accreditation service but also of working directly with institutions in both the UK and internationally to support the design and development of staff development schemes for those who teach and support learning.
 In her International Services role, Kathryn has worked in partnership with institutions across the globe to both design and deliver projects focusing on various aspect of capacity building for teaching quality.

 Kathryn is a Senior Fellow of the HEA, holds an MA in Educational Improvement, Development and Change from York St. John University, PGDip in Equine Science from Writtle College, PGCE from Sheffield Hallam University and a BSc (Hons) in Equine Sports Science from De Montfort University.
 Kathryn is actively involved with research and the academic community and is undertaking a Doctorate of Education specialising in higher education at the University of Sheffield.

 Advance HE came into being in March 2018, following the merger of the Equality Challenge Unit, the Higher Education Academy and the Leadership Foundation for Higher Education.